 - The performance and values in these accounts are not guaranteed.

-It will take some time for the values to build in your MetLife account before you can access the values through a withdrawal or loan.
-In the first 15 years, you may only have access to “premiums paid”.
 Although you may access these values without any penalty or surrender charges, MetLife specifies there may be an administration fee of 2% of the amount of withdrawal or $25 (whichever is less).
-You should also be aware that in addition to withdrawals or loans impacting the value of the death benefit portion of your life insurance, it may also be subject to taxes depending on how long you had the account, your age or other tax-related criteria.
+You should also be aware that in addition to withdrawals or loans impacting the value of the death benefit portion of your life insurance, it may also be subject to taxes depending on how long you had the account, your age, or other tax-related criteria.

 Group Universal Life (GUL)